Shahroozism/ReactPortfolio/README.md

 A personal portfolio I am developing using React, React Spring and React Bootstrap.
-This is a work in progress :)
+Structure of the site is looking good but I am still working out some bugs.
+It is a work in progress :)